tskit-dev/tutorials/_sources/what_is.md

 selection, the spatial structure of populations, and the effects of hybridization and admixture in the past.

-The tree sequence in the tutorial was actually generated using a model of population splits and expansions as shown in the following schematic, {ref}`plotted<sec_tskit_viz_other_demographic>` using the [DemesDraw](https://pypi.org/project/demesdraw/) package.
+The tree sequence in this tutorial was actually generated using a model of population splits and expansions as shown in the following schematic, {ref}`plotted<sec_tskit_viz_other_demographic>` using the [DemesDraw](https://pypi.org/project/demesdraw/) package.
 Our 10 genomes were sampled